Hymn-RoyCHANG/RC_NetworkProxy/README.md

 ```
 ## 3. Parsing the response data
 #### 3.1 Global response data parser
-register the global data parser before you use it
+Register the global data parser before you use it.
+After that the data parser works for every http request, unless you specify the data parsing delegate for a certain http request (***view section 3.2***).
 ```objc
 //// sample code
 [RC_NetworkProxy rc_registerResponseDataHandler:^RC_HTTPResponse * _Nonnull(id  _Nonnull data) {